caesarmario/big-mart-sales-preprocessing-SAS-studio/README.md

 ### 📊 Outlet Identifier based on Outlet Type:
 ![EDA 5](https://github.com/caesarmario/big-mart-sales-preprocessing-SAS-studio/blob/main/EDA/EDA_5.png)<br><br>
 👉 In general, the data for “Supermarket Type1” has symmetrical data (the median is in the middle of the box plot), which means that the data is normally distributed. <br>
-👉 The larger the outlet type, the more items are purchased at the outlet. <br>
+👉 The larger the outlet type, the more items are purchased at the outlet.
+<br><br>
 [![](https://img.shields.io/badge/back%20to%20top-%E2%86%A9-blue)](#-table-of-contents)
 <br><br>